Peer Mentoring Program

 What is the Purpose of a Peer Mentoring Team?

-To learn/ improve skills, gain knowledge, and apply what is learned in a real-time scholarly activity (such as online teaching, pursuit of a federal grant, development of an engaged learning focus in courses, administrative skills, management of a research team etc.).
+To learn/ improve skills, gain knowledge, and apply what is learned in a real-time scholarly activity (such as online or hybrid teaching, pursuit of a federal grant, development of an experiential learning focus in courses, administrative skills, management of a research team, coping with work-life balance stressors etc.).
 Peer Mentoring Teams are intended to help faculty to build relationships with colleagues across UTSA and to participate in learning communities outside of their immediate disciplines and departments.

 What do Members of a Peer Mentoring Team do?

-Members of a Peer Mentoring Team agree to participate in their assigned team for one semester/summer session and work with the Peer Mentor and the other team members to foster a positive learning community of mutual support; sharing of experience and knowledge; and providing peer feedback.
-Team members will commit to a weekly meeting with the team and prepare questions, reports of progress for peer-to-peer feedback, and reviews of peers’ work as agreed within the team.
+Members of a Peer Mentoring Team commit to participate in their assigned team for one semester/summer session (or an agreed period of time) and work with the Peer Mentor and the other team members to foster a positive learning community of mutual support; sharing of experience and knowledge; and providing peer feedback.
+Team members will commit to a regular meeting with the team and prepare questions, reports of progress for peer-to-peer feedback, and reviews of peers’ work as agreed within the team.

 What does a Peer Mentor do?